 I wrote this in April (typed on my Silverette Silver-Reed Typewriter) and I suppose I should explain it and confess (!)
-I used to hate seagulls, the just seemed to be everywhere making a racket all the time.
+I used to hate Seagulls, they just seemed to be everywhere in Cardiff making a racket all the time.
 In my previous flat they used to wake me at 6am most mornings.
 When I used to go to the park there were loads of them everywhere.
-What are gulls doing in the park?
+What are Gulls doing in the park?
 Why aren’t they by the sea?

-Then I moved to another flat and for the last 8 years Lesser Black-Backed Gulls have nested on our roof.
-We have had various ‘adventures’ with chicks falling out of the nest, but the most memorable one was in 2005 when a chick fell down and the parents abandoned it.
-I rang a local bird rescue centre and the lady said she was inundated with gull chicks, she asked if I she gave me instructions was I willing to look after it?
-I did and we named the chick Jasper.
+Then I moved to another flat and for the last 8 years Lesser Black-Backed Gulls have nested on the roof.
+There have been various ‘adventures’ with Chicks falling out of the nest, but the most memorable one was in 2005 when a Chick fell down and the parents abandoned it.
+I rang a local Bird Rescue Centre and the lady said she was inundated with Gull Chicks, she asked if I she gave me instructions was I willing to look after it?
+I did and the Chick was named Jasper.
 It is hard to talk about Jasper without sounding over sentimental and over the top.
-Suffice it to say that the little gull chick had a profound effect on me and changed my life in many ways.
+Suffice it to say that the little Gull Chick had a profound effect on me and changed my life in many ways.

 They say you have to be careful that you don’t ‘imprint’ on wild animals when you care for them.
-Jasper did get very fond of me and used to follow me around the garden – the lady at the rescue centre advised me to shoo him away but I could never bring myself to do it.
-I am not sure if I imprinted on Jasper, I think it is more likely that he imprinted on me and left traces of his little webbed feet all over my heart (warned you about the sentimentality!)
+Jasper did get very fond of me and used to follow me around the garden – the lady at the rescue centre advised me to shoo it away but I could never bring myself to do it.
+I am not sure if I imprinted on Jasper, I think it is more likely that he or she imprinted on me.

 Jasper Having A Bath